altogic/altogic/dart_examples/flutter_auth_example/README.md

   @override
   void onEmailVerificationLink(BuildContext? context, EmailVerificationRedirect redirect) {
-    // WHEN THE APPLICATION IS OPENED WITH EMAIL VERIFICATION LINK }
+    // WHEN THE APPLICATION IS LAUNCHED WITH EMAIL VERIFICATION LINK }

   @override